There are nine little towns that I believe are the most beautiful small towns in Italy.

 A tiny little village in the heart of the Piedmont winelands.
 Many rate this wine region, known as the Langhe, as being the most beautiful of all of Italy's wine-producing areas.
 The red wines, too, in particular the Barolo wine, are rated as, arguably, the best red wines in Italy.

-If you visit, I suggest you stay at the small, family run and utterly charming Hotel Villa Lauri.
+If you visit, I suggest you stay at the small, family-run, and utterly charming Hotel Villa Lauri.
 The owner is one of the friendliest hotel owners I have ever had the pleasure of meeting.
 Neive will also have you out of bed bright and early too: click here for the reason.

-Not far from Venice Italy, in the heart of the Veneto, is this gem of a town, one of the most beautiful in Italy.
 So close to Venice and Treviso, yet so few of the millions of visitors to Venice ever discover Asolo.
 They don't know what they have missed!
 The Albergo Al Sole is the place to stay.
 Click here for more about Asolo.

 MUST-VISIT IN ASOLO